About Us

 Inuuqatigiitsiarniq: respecting others, relationships and caring for people.

-Policy, planning, management and operations engage Inuit organizations, communities, residents and other stakeholders, ensuring sound decision-making, greater public understanding, and allowing everyone to contribute knowledge, expertise and suggestions.
+• Involvement – Involving Inuit organizations, communities, residents and other stakeholders is the cornerstone of policy, planning, management and operations practices to help ensure sound decision-making, build public understanding, and provide opportunities for everyone to contribute their knowledge, expertise and suggestions.

 Piliriqatigiinniq/Ikajuqtigiinniq: working together for a common cause.